skhabiri/skhabiri.github.io/_posts/2020-11-18-Classification-of-Imbalanced-Dataset-provided-by-Bridges-to-Prosperity-(B2P)-and-FastAPI-Framework-deployment-to-AWS-Elastic-Beanstalk.md

 ### Semi-supervised model:
-Before we create any model we define the input and target column, as following:
+Before we create any model let's define the input and target column, as following:

 ```
 # Includes unlabeled sites